'Below Deck' Is Coming To Cape Cod & Martha's Vineyard For A Sailing Adventure

 “We were entering the Marina when I heard something and suddenly everybody started to yell ‘Get Out’.
 The other boats’ captains came to take the crew with their dinghies.
 I could take my things, I mean, the most important things, and I left the ship.
 Nobody got hurt.
 I was just afraid someone got electrocuted with all this water and the electronic [sic] stuffs around.”

 Everyone was safe, including those who helped rescue the boat and its occupants.
 Captain Lee and his crew continued on with their season in the Caribbean unscathed.
-Bravo explains that the only loss for that season, season 5 was Chef Ben Robinson, who decided to work on land for a while to focus on his chef skills.
+Bravo explains that the only loss for that season, Season 5 was Chef Ben Robinson, who decided to work on land for a while to focus on his chef skills.
 Robinson has come to be known as the guy who jumps in when things go awry on the yacht in terms of the kitchen staff.

 “I will continue to focus on my career as a chef and holistic nutritionist, the door is always open for Below Deck, and I wish the crew all the best with the upcoming season.”